agra-uni-bremen/microrv32/README.md

 0x8200000C | 0x0C | RXD FIFO Occupancy (returns number of elements in FIFO) | RO
 0x82000010 | 0x10 | RXD FIFO Almost Empty (returns '1' if FIFO contains one element) | RO
 0x82000014 | 0x14 | RXD FIFO Empty (returns '1' if FIFO is empty) | RO

+## Acknowledgements
+This work was supported in part by the German Federal Ministry of Education and Research (BMBF) within the project Scale4Edge under contract no.~16ME0127 and within the project VerSys under contract no.~01IW19001.